 GMA/MAMS is a mechanism to steer traffic over different connections.
 GMA convergence [12] provides a radioagnostic IP-layer solution to support seamless traffic splitting, switching and steering over multiple connections/paths in the above examples.
-It can be configured and managed by over-the-top control messages, e.g., MAMS [13], and consists of the following two sublayers:
+It can be configured and managed by over-the-top control messages, such as MAMS [13], and consists of the following two sublayers:

-- Convergence sublayer: this layer performs multi-access-specific tasks, e.g., multi-link (path) aggregation, splitting/reordering, lossless switching/retransmission, fragmentation, concatenation, etc. - Adaptation sublayer: this layer performs functions to handle tunneling, network layer security and NAT (network address translation).
+- Convergence sublayer: this layer performs multi-access-specific tasks, such as multi-link (path) aggregation, splitting/reordering, lossless switching/retransmission, fragmentation, concatenation, etc. - Adaptation sublayer: this layer performs functions to handle tunneling, network layer security and NAT (network address translation).

-The convergence sublayer operates on top of the adaptation sublayer in the protocol stack (see Figure 37), and uses a new lightweight trailer-based encapsulation protocol [12] for inserting control information, such as Sequence Number or Timestamp, into each data packet.
+The convergence sublayer operates on top of the adaptation sublayer in the protocol stack (see Figure 37), and uses a new lightweight trailer-based encapsulation protocol [12] for inserting control information, such as sequence number or timestamp, into each data packet.
 The adaptation sublayer uses existing protocols such as IPsec, DTLS, UDP or NAT.